mmomtchev/pymport/README.md

 assert.strictEqual(py_fn.call(-42).toJS(), 0);

 // with eval arguments
+// (this is not a real closure as Python still does not
+// have access to the JS objects - this will produce a
-const array = pyval("list([1, x, 3])", { x: 4 });
+// Python copy of the variable x) const array = pyval("list([1, x, 3])", { x: 4 });
 assert.instanceOf(py_array, PyObject);
 assert.deepEqual(py_array.toJS(), [1, 4, 3]);

-// PyObjects can be passed too const np = pymport("numpy");
+// PyObjects can be passed too
+// In this case the expression is a real closure const np = pymport("numpy");
 const py_array = pyval("np.array([2, 1, 0]).tolist()", { np });
 assert.instanceOf(py_array, PyObject);